IBMPredictiveAnalytics/STATS_BAYES_CROSSTABS/README.md

 # STATS_BAYES_CROSSTABS
-# Calcuate Bayesian test of independence for two factors.
-## Calcuate Bayesian test of independence for two factors
+## Calcuate Bayesian test of independence for two factors.
 This procedure computes the Bayes factor testing independence for two factors in a crosstabulation framework.

 ---